LIN3S/WordpressStandard/README.md

 code.

 ##Deployment
-To automatize the deployment process this project is using **Capistrano**.
-All about its configuration is inside the `deploy` directory.
+To automate deployment process this project is using **Capistrano**.
+All related configuration is inside located inside the `deploy` directory.
 You can customize deployment tasks simply, modifying the `deploy/deploy.rb` file.

 You should update the *wordpress-standard* application name for your awesome project name and the repo url with your